Bridged treatment comparisons: an illustrative application in HIV treatment: Appendix

-As a diagnostic, we propose comparing the difference between the estimated risk functions of the shared intermediate arms between the two data sources.
-As implied by the identification assumptions, the difference between the shared arms is expected to be approximately zero.
-Potential differences can be assessed visually using a twister plot,\cite{Zivich2021} or statistically using the following permutation test.
+As a statistical diagnostic, we propose comparing the difference between the estimated risk functions of the shared intermediate arms from the two trials.
+As implied by the identification assumptions, the risk functions for the shared arms in the target population should be the same.
+This suggests using a test statistic such as